bexcite/CarND-Vehicle-Detection/README.md

 2. Combine line detection with dynamic area selection for each window size.
 It will help to reduce total number of windows to scan.

 3. There still some false positive on the shades under the trees.
 To solve this we can add more training samples to our classifier so it can recognize such situations.
+Another way to filter those false positive could be a delayed recognizing of the car boxes as a car, for example we recognize outer box as a car if it only confirmed during at least 6-7 frames and then show it on the video.

 4. Possible use of CNN as a search and classification algorithm for cars.